ilopezfr/digit-classifier-app/README.md

 ├── Procfile
 ```

-## Train the model
+## Train the model (Optional)
-A trained model on MNIST dataset is already offered and stored under the file `/model`.
-The model was trained on 70,000 images, using the architecture described in the section below.
+Two trained models on MNIST dataset are already offered and stored under the file `/model`.
+- `model.h5` was trained on 70,000 images, using the architecture described in the section below.
 It achieves 98% test accuracy after 20 epochs.
+- `model-lite.h5` was trained on the same data set, using the same architecture as `model.h5` except that it has an additional Max_pooling layer and a Batch Normalization layer in between the Convolution block and the Fully Connected layers.
+This model is lighter than `model.h5` and has only 20% of its parameters.
+However it's test accuracy is only 85%.

-However, should you want to rebuild the model using the same architecture that's described below, you can run the following script:
+In any case, should you want to rebuild the model using the same architecture that's described below, you can run the following script:

 ```bash
 python model/train.py --e=20 --l=0.001
 ```
-The current script downloads MNIST dataset with 60,000 images, pre-process the images, performs data augmentation (+10000), and train and validates the model.
+The `train.py` script automatically downloads MNIST dataset with 60,000 images, pre-process the images, performs data augmentation (+10000), and trains and evaluates the model on a test set.

-This will create the model files `model.h5`, `model-weights.h5`, `model.json` in the folder `\model`.
+It saves the model files `model.h5`, `model-weights.h5`, `model.json` in the folder `\model`.

-With the model file, we are ready to serve the model via Flask.
+With the model built, we are ready to serve it via Flask.

 ## Start the server application and predict on a new image.
 Flask allows you to serve an image of a handwritten digit with the server and get a prediction.

-In the code below, I provided a REST endpoint that supports GET and POST requests.
+In the code below, I provided a REST endpoint that supports GET and POST requests:

 ```bash
 $ python app.py